cncf/glossary/LOCALIZATION.md

 ---

-# Initiate a new localization team
+# Initiating a new localization team

 ## Basic requirements to initiate a new localization team